cyclaero/ipdb/README.md

 ### Google's Blind Spot

 Contrary to common believe, it is not sufficient to disallow the Googlebot in a `robots.txt` file in order to prevent Google's bots from indexing a web site.
 Google deliberately ignores this directive in case our site is linked-to from 3rd party sites.
-However, this is almost always the case – we are talking about the web, don’t we?.
-One option is to lockout Google's bots at the firewall:
+However, this is almost always the case – we are talking about the web, don’t we?
+One option (among several others) is to lockout Google's bots at the firewall:

 1. Install the latest version of the ipdb tools from this site (this is not yet available, via the FreeSBD ports),
 2. `$ host googlebot.com`: